drindez/EasyBlocker/README.md

 # EasyBlocker

+## Whats is this project?
-Blocks porxies from every botetr yo usend to the specifed random port its listening to or minecraf tserver using sonar antibot with ab blacklist save or firewall.yml set to true
+This project si for Blocking proxies from every botter you send to the specifed random port its listening or minecraft server using sonar antibot with ab blacklist save or firewall.yml set to true

 🛠️ | Requirements: